jankichauhan/BoardGamesRatings/README.md

 [BGG API](https://boardgamegeek.com/wiki/page/BGG_XML_API)

 ### Analysis
-Each board game has data following(and more) fields.
+Each board game has data following(and more) fields that I will be working with.
   > -`board_game_id`
   > -`name`
   > -`yearpublished`